 Seedbank propagule persistence

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Serrated tussock and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of serrated tussock and also the optimum time for treatment.

 Impact on ecosystems and waterways